offbynull/learn/Bioinformatics/input/input.md

 Algorithms/Assembly/Break Read-Pairs_TOPIC
 ```

+**WHAT**: Sequencers work by taking many copies of an organism's genome, randomly breaking up those genomes into smaller pieces, and randomly scanning in those pieces (fragment_SEQs).
+As such, it isn't immediately obvious how many times each fragment_SEQ actually appears in the genome.

-**WHAT**: Imagine that you're sequencing an organism's genome.
+Imagine that you're sequencing an organism's genome.
 Given that ...

- * less than 50% of the genome is repeats,
- * the start position of fragment_SEQs produced by the sequencer is random,
- * and there's good coverage_SEQ of the genome (e.g. ~30x as many fragment_SEQs as the length of the genome),
+ * there's good coverage_SEQ of the genome (e.g. ~30x as many fragment_SEQs as the length of the genome),
+ * the fragment_SEQs scanned in are chosen at random (unbiased),
+ * the fragment_SEQs scanned in start at random offsets in the genome (unbiased),
+ * and the majority of fragment_SEQs are for non-repeating parts of the genome.

 ... you can use probabilities to hint at how many times a fragment_SEQ appears in the genome.

+**WHY**:

-**WHY**: Determining how many times a fragment_SEQ appears in a genome helps with assembly.
+Determining how many times a fragment_SEQ appears in a genome helps with assembly.
 Specifically, ...

  * fragment_SEQs for repeat regions of the genome can be accounted for during assembly.
  * fragment_SEQs containing sequencing errors may be detectable and filtered out prior to assembly.